Symplectic topology and ideal-valued measures: Constructing a symplectic cohomology of pairs

-Suitably composing arrows, we arrive at the desired diagram \eqref{eqn:constructing_product}.
+The top rightmost arrow is an isomorphism as a consequence of the discussion in Step 1 above.
+Inverting it and suitably composing the other arrows, we arrive at the desired diagram \eqref{eqn:constructing_product}.
 In the next two subsections we will describe Steps 1, 2 in more detail. \begin{rem} It is possible to show, using the techniques appearing in Section \ref{ss:SH_pair_well_defined}, that the product we construct is independent of the choices of acceleration data, almost complex structures, and so on, and that it indeed commutes with restriction morphisms. \end{rem}